MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-wechat-channel.md

 ### Configure WeChat details

-If you are using the service account of WeChat, perform the following steps:
+If you're using the service account of WeChat, perform the following steps:

 1. Sign in to your WeChat Service Account, and then paste the IP whitelist and server address, which you copied from Omnichannel Administration in the preceding procedure, in their respective boxes.
 The IP address of the Omnichannel for Customer Service application is not blocked in the WeChat firewall.
 The server address helps establish the connection between WeChat and Omnichannel for Customer Service.